Can You Get Out of a Lease Agreement?

 While you can never guarantee what your landlord will or won’t do, there are a number of things tenants can try to reduce their liability risk.

 Both Boyes and Wayne have seen parties negotiate what is essentially an opt-out.
 “You pay a certain amount of money to have the apartment lease agreement and all future obligations terminated,” Wayne says.
 “In other words, ‘I’m going to move out in 60 days.
 I know I have X number of months left on my lease.
-I’m willing to pay an early termination fee to cancel it.’
-It takes away any lingering issues that may arise thereafter.
+I’m willing to pay you an early termination fee to cancel it’ It takes away any lingering issues that may arise thereafter.
 On the flip side, you’re paying money out of pocket you may not have otherwise owed.”
-He recommends having a New York lawyer draft the contract so there’s no room for confusion.
+He recommends having a lawyer draft the contract so there’s no room for confusion.

-Other tips include offering to put the listing online yourself, or saying in writing that you’re willing to help find a replacement.
-“If the landlord says, ‘No I’ll handle it,’ the landlord has taken on a certain amount of obligation to address that vacancy,” says Wayne.
+Other tips include offering to put the listing online yourself or saying in writing that you’re willing to help find a replacement.
+“If the landlord says, ‘No, I’ll handle it,’ the landlord has taken on a certain amount of obligation to address that vacancy,” says Wayne.
 “They have put the burden on themselves to find somebody.”

 Wayne also warns that while landlords cannot make you pay future rent, your lease may include a provision involving a brokerage fee, stating that a tenant will have to help pay to find a new tenant.
 Similarly, Boyes says, landlords can apply a security deposit toward unpaid rent.